Reason for jaw clenching. Bruxism in adults: a harmless condition or a dangerous problem

 How to help yourself

-Bruxism in Children: Cause and Treatment
+Bruxism in children: cause and treatment

-Folk methods of treatment
+Traditional methods of treatment

 Forecast